wangcaihua/megatron_gpt/README.md

 python -c "import torch; print(torch.__version__)"
 # out: 1.13.1+cu117
 ```
-that means your `toch` version is 1.13.1, and your required cuda version is 11.7.
+that means your `torch` version is 1.13.1, and your required cuda version is 11.7.
 However, you real cuda version may not be that one.
 To get the cuda version in you machine,
 ```bash
 nvcc -V
 ```